Return of cultural goods

 Most important proposed changes:

-- Extending the scope to cover all cultural goods identified as "national treasures possessing artistic, historic or archaeological value", under national legislation or administrative procedures;
+- The scope of the new Directive covers all cultural objects identified as "national treasures possessing artistic, historic or archaeological value", under national legislation or administrative procedures.

-- Using the internal market information system (IMI) to facilitate administrative cooperation and information exchange between central authorities carrying out the tasks provided for in the Directive;
+- The administrative cooperation and the exchange of information between the national authorities carrying out the tasks provided for in the Directive will be conducted through the Internal Market Information System (IMI).

-- Placing the burden of proof on the possessor for the purpose of compensation in cases when the return is ordered.
-The possessor will be required to prove that, at the time of its acquisition, he exercised due care and attention when ascertaining the legal origin of the cultural object.
+- The possessor of a cultural object should prove, for the purpose of compensation when the return is ordered, that, at the time of its acquisition, he/she exercised due care and attention when ascertaining the legal origin of the cultural object.

 Who would benefit and how?